holdencasey7/crc-busy-webscraper/README.md

 ### upload.py

 The uploading portion.
 Uses Google Drive API to upload plots created in analysis.py to a folder in Google Drive.
+File names correspond to plot flag arguments listed above.
-Authentication must be performed and is obvsiouly not included in the GitHub files.
+Authentication must be performed manually and is obvsiouly not included in the GitHub files.
 Hint: files needed include

 - settings.yaml